zachchan105/slimecoin/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven Telestai tests.
+Utilities to generate test vectors for the data-driven Slimecoin tests.

 Usage: